namtoki/English/stock/01_framework/fact.md

 - It takes ...
   - It takes her 25minutes to walk to work.
   - It takes 9 hours to San Francisco from Tokyo.
+  - It takes him about an hour to get ready for work.

 ## ぶりだ